cadennl/Battleship/README.md

 # Battleship

-Classic battleship game implemented as a web application
+Classic battleship game implemented in the browser